Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Generalized scalar curvature of generalized K ahler structures on the standard Hopf surfaces

 Two kinds of generalized K\"ahler structures are known on the standard Hopf surfaces \cite{Gua_2003}.
-The one is of odd type, which is a generalized K\"ahler structure consisting of a pair of generalized complex structures of odd type.
+One is odd type, which is a generalized K\"ahler structure consisting of a pair of generalized complex structures of odd type.
 The other is of even type.
-Our explicit descriptions of nondegenerate, pure spinors of generalized K\"ahler structures enable us to calculate their scalar curvature.
-Further an action of the Pin group converts the odd one to the even one.
-First we start to discuss the generalized K\"ahler structure of odd type.
+Our explicit descriptions of nondegenerate, pure spinors of generalized K\"ahler structures enable us to calculate their generalized scalar curvature.
+Moreover, an action of the Pin group converts the odd one to the even one.
+First we discuss the generalized K\"ahler structure of odd type.